 JF1569: How To Raise Capital From Private Investors Part 3 of 8 | Syndication School with Theo Hicks

-Now we know why people will invest with us, and which entity to use for the capital raise.
-Now it’s time we talk about finding the actual people and investors that will be investing with you.
-Theo gives us six great ways to do it today.
-And we’ll hear six more ways to find our passive investors tomorrow.
-If you enjoyed today’s episode remember to subscribe in iTunes and leave us a review!
+Now that we know why people will invest with us, and which entity to use for the capital raise, it’s time we talk about finding the actual people and investors who will be working with you.
+During this episode, Theo will give you six great ways to find real estate investors.
+And we’ll hear six more ways tomorrow.
+If you enjoy the Syndication School, please subscribe in iTunes and leave a review.

 Best Ever Tweet:

 Free document for this episode: